 Back to top of page.

-1932 turned out to be Eloise’s last full year as curator.
-She wanted to retire but had been unable to find a replacement.(4) While at Malden she wrote what would be her last letter to the Crones on Jan.
-11, 1933 in which she thanked them for the Christmas gifts they had sent and she attached copies of correspondence from Pearl Heath Frazer which she wanted the Crones to keep for her as she (Eloise) may want to show it to Mr. Wirth upon her return to Minneapolis.
+1932 was Eloise’s last full year as curator.
+She wanted to retire but had been unable to find a replacement.(4) While at Malden she wrote what would be her last letter to the Crones on January 11, 1933 in which she thanked them for the Christmas gifts they had sent and she attached copies of correspondence from Pearl Heath Frazer which she wanted the Crones to keep for her as she (Eloise) may want to show it to Mr. Wirth upon her return to Minneapolis.
 The correspondence was about Mrs. Frazer taking on the job of Curator so that Eloise could retire.
 Eloise had sent a letter, at the request of Parks Superintendent Theodore Wirth, to Mrs. Frazer on September 29, 1932, explaining the job.
 Mrs. Frazer had replied to Eloise that that was not the sort of job she was interested in. (pdf of Eloise's letter to the Crones).

-Shortly after the new season of 1933 began, Eloise was back in the Garden doing what she could in her failing health.
-On the rainy morning of April 10, 1933 she attempted to reach the Garden from her lodgings at the J. W. Babcock's house (located just east of the Garden at 227 Xerxes Ave.
-North).
-She apparently suffered a heart attack and made her way back to Babcocks (possibly with some help from some boys).
+On the wet morning of April 10, 1933, following an overnight rain, she attempted to reach the Garden from Babcock's.
+She apparently suffered a heart attack and got back to Babcocks.
 A doctor was summoned but nothing could be done and she soon passed away on the couch in the entryway of the house around 3:15 PM.
 Her funeral was on April 12th, 12:45 PM at the Lakewood Chapel.
 On May 5th, her ashes were scattered in the Garden as had been her wish.